harvzor/umbraco-helper-extension/readme.md

 Once installed (`npm install --global web-ext`), you can run it in the root of this repo (`web-ext run`).
 This will then launch Firefox so you can develop with automatic reloading of the package every time you make a change.

+### Signing

+Signing with `web-ext sign` will submit the extension to AMO but will not make it listed - this option is for self distribution only.
+[They're working on this feature for Q1 2019](https://github.com/mozilla/web-ext/issues/804#issuecomment-426670076).

+For now, the extension should be built using `web-ext build`, then manually uploading to AMO.

+Sign for Firefox using `web-ext sign --api-key [key] --api-secret [secret]`.
+The key and secret can be found [here](https://addons.mozilla.org/en-US/developers/addon/api/key/) (JWT issuer and JWT secret respectively).

 ## Roadmap

 - public Firefox release